Predicting Sentence-Level Factuality of News and Bias of Media Outlets: FactNews Dataset

 \item \textbf{Mudslinging/Ad Hominem}: This type of media bias occurs when unfair or insulting things are said about someone in order to damage their reputation.
 For example, ``Bret Stephens is not a \underline{bedbug}.
 He is a \underline{delicate snowflake}''.

-\item \textbf{Mind Reading}: This bias occurs when a writer assumes they know what another person thinks, or thinks that the way they see the world reflects the way the world really is.
+\item \textbf{Mind Reading}: This bias occurs when journalists assume they know what another person thinks, or thinks that the way they see the world reflects the way the world really is.
 For example, ``Bolsonaro's \underline{hatred of looking foolish} and left party' conviction that \underline{they have a winning hand} is leaving the President with no way out of the stalemate over his gun port legalization.''.

+\item \textbf{Flowed Logic}: This bias consists of a type of faulty reasoning resulting in misrepresenting people’s opinions or arriving at conclusions that are not justified by the given evidence (e.g. arriving at a conclusion that doesn’t follow from the premise).
+For example, ``Two-time failed Democratic presidential candidate Hillary Clinton \underline{snubbed} Melania Trump during George H.W.
+Bush's funeral, \underline{refusing to shake her hand} (...), and an awkward and bitter nod back from Hillary''.

+\item \textbf{Omission of Source Attribution}: This bias occurs when a journalist does not back up their claims by linking to the source of that information.
+For example, when journalists claim ``critics say'' without specific attribution.

 \item \textbf{Subjective Qualifying Adjectives}: Journalists can reveal this bias when they include subjective, qualifying adjectives in front of specific words or phrases.
 For example, ``Rep. Madison Cawthorn issues \underline{sinister warning} to anyone opposing Him.
 The \underline{extremist republican} ranted about liberals trying to make people ``sexless''''.
 Note that subjective qualifiers are closely related to \textit{spin words} and phrases once they obscure the objective truth and insert subjectivity.